jtitley/authentik/website/integrations/services/sonarr/index.md

 -   `sonarr.company` is the FQDN of the Sonarr install.
 -   `authentik.company` is the FQDN of the authentik install.

+in Sonarr, navigate to Settings/General

+-  Authentication

+   Set to Basic (Browser Popup) so that automatic crendentials can be passed to Sonarr.

 Create a Proxy Provider with the following values

+-   Authentication Flow

+    default-authentication-flow (Welcome to authentik!)

+-   Authorization Flow

+    default-provider-authorization-implicit-consent (Authorize Application)

 -   Internal host